ceremcem/erik-sync/README.md

 1. Taking whole system snapshot(s) requires less than 10 seconds and does not disturb the running system.
-2. Every snapshot is in an internally consistent state.
+2. Every snapshot is internally consistent.
 3. Great number of backups are kept on hard disk with a negligible space cost.
 4. Sending changes to the physical backup disk costs an extra of 5 minutes at most.
 5. All backup operations are performed unattended (periodic, when system is idle,